-Litigation is inherently uncertain and the outcome of the above-referenced matters cannot be predicted at this time.
-Adverse decisions in one or more of the above matters could have a material adverse affect on our financial condition or results of operations.
+Litigation is inherently uncertain and its outcome cannot be predicted at this time.
+Adverse decisions in one or more of the above referenced matters could have a material adverse effect on our financial condition or results of operations.

 In addition to the above, we have been named as a defendant in various other lawsuits related to our business.
 The ultimate resolution of such other matters is not expected to have a material adverse effect on our financial condition or results of operations.